 The Greek philosopher and mathematician Pythagoras, who is also known for his “Pythagorean Theorem”, is considered to be the founder of mathematics while among other things he was involved in music, philosophy, geometry and the science of celestial bodies.
 Pythagoras was named after the settlement of Pythagorion (the ancient city of Samos), the Pythagorian port where the statue of Pythagoras dominates and is a tourist attraction.
-Also, in the ancient city of Samos, next to an archaeological site, since 2009 there is the Archaeological Museum of Pythagorion.
+Also, in the ancient town of Samos, next to an archaeological site, since 2009 there is the Archaeological Museum of Pythagorion.
 For Pythagoras, history also teaches us that he fled to a cave (either to hide or to meditate) located on Mount Kerkis, that is a tourist attraction nowadays.

 The Euphaline Ridge

 Also on the island of Samos is the Euppaline Ridge or Distinguished Ridge.
 As its name suggests, it was made by the mechanic Eupalinos.
 It is a World Heritage Site as declared by UNESCO in 1992.
 This trench was essentially a pipeline that would carry water to supply the ancient city of Samos.
 The purpose was to transport water to the city in a way that would not be noticed by raiders on the island.
 This trench is remarkable because there were limited technical means for the time it was built (6th century BC).
-The excavations began on both sides and according to Efpalinos’ calculations they met with great success.
+The excavations began on both sides, and according to Efpalinos’ calculations, they met with great success.